react-cosmos/react-cosmos/docs/README.md

 The `hello` fixture will show up in your React Cosmos UI and will render when you select it.

-5\. **Build amazing user interfaces**
+**Congratulations!**

 You've taken the first step towards designing reusable components.
-You can now prototype, test and interate on components in isolation.
-Use this to your advantage!
+You can now prototype, test and interate on components in isolation 😎.

+### Next steps...

+- Create a decorator.

 _Something wrong?_ Don't hesitate to [create a GitHub issue](https://github.com/react-cosmos/react-cosmos/issues/new/choose) (be helpful and include details) and to [join us on Discord](https://discord.gg/3X95VgfnW5).